This section is specially designed for our readers to have a glimpse of what is in store from the pens of Rory and Virginia – enjoy!

 “Jin, have his body delivered, in plain sight, to his family.
 It will send a signal to them and all those who worked for Nguyen that they shouldn’t cross the Red Lotus.”

-“Now gentleman, we need to decide how we are going to re-group to keep the supply of rhino horn flowing.
+“Now, we need to decide how we are going to re-group to keep the supply of rhino horn flowing.
 As long as there are naïve fools out there who believe the horn has medicinal powers we will keep adding to our fortune.
 So, I’m open to ideas, let’s hear from you.
 Remember, each horn is worth several million to us, it’s much more valuable to us than ivory, opium, hardwoods, just name it.”

-“We have to resort to illegal hunting, poaching, I think they call it, Honorable Master,” said Costas.
+“Now that legal hunting avenues are closed to us we have to resort to illegal hunting, poaching, I think they call it, Honorable Master,” said Costas.
 “I remember in the old days that’s how most of the horn ended up in our hands.”

 “Yes,” agreed General Syvongsay, “the African game reserves are full of rhino.
 It doesn’t take much to kill a rhino, believe me, I’ve done it.
 All you need is a decent rifle and you can almost walk right up to them—they can’t see you until it’s too late for them.
 It should be easy to equip some locals who could be in and out of a reserve before the authorities could even wake up.”

 “So now that Mr. Nguyen has left our ranks, we must recruit someone to run our affairs locally in Mozambique and South Africa.”